LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 What every interpretation had in common though, was that each statement and declaration should be on separate lines.
 This is to avoid cheating the rule with statements like `unsigned int i, n, h, w, x, y, mw;` or `int i, j = 1`.
-It avoids statements like `int* x,y,z` where only x is actually a pointer and the rest are ints.
+It avoids statements like `int* x,y,z` where only x is actually a pointer and the rest are normal integers.
 You would need to do `int* x, *y, *z` instead to make them all pointers.
-Statements that can create confusion at first glace like `int i, j = 1` are also avoided.
+Statements that can create confusion at first glance like `int i, j = 1` are also avoided.
-Here both i and j are assigned one, but at first glance it can seen as if i is assigned a default value and j as 1.
+Here both i and j are assigned one, but at it can seem as if i is assigned a default value and j as 1.
 Some more examples I will provide below.
 ```
 /* not abiding by rule */